Professional Certification Handbook

 Below is a general summary of requirements for certification.
 Not all professional certificates require every item on the list.
 Before submitting the state application for certification, please review the TEA website for details regarding certification for Student Services certificates and Principal and Superintendent certificates.

-- Service record on file with the Graduate College showing required number of years of teaching experience; and
+- Teaching service record on file with the Graduate College showing required number of years of teaching experience; and

 - Evidence of existing certificates on file with the Graduate College; and